Heading 1NDMTSS Conference

 Our FOCUS

-Engage school personnel with strategies, practices, and experiences rooted in neuroscience, adult transformation theory, and mindfulness to increase awareness of and actualize their individual core competencies of SEL-: self-awareness, self-management, social awareness, relationship skills, and responsible decision making.
+Engage school personnel with strategies, practices, and experiences rooted in neuroscience, social and emotional learning (SEL), trauma-responsive care, and mindfulness to actualize their individual core competencies of SELself-awareness, self-management, social awareness, relationship skills, and responsible decision making

 Our curriculum draws upon the following research-based practices that support educators and school personnel in developing and practicing mental and emotional resilience: